 Adding the egg to this dish boosts its protein contribution.
-What’s more eggs, namely the yolk, are one of only a handful of food sources which supply vitamin D - and whatever our age we need this vitamin for healthy bones and teeth.
+What’s more eggs, namely the yolk, are one of only a handful of food sources that supply vitamin D – and whatever our age we need this vitamin for healthy bones and teeth.

-Healthy Swaps – swap the ketchup for tomato puree, a rich source of protective lycopene, tomato puree is lower in salt and sugar.
+Healthy Swaps – swap the ketchup for tomato purée, a rich source of protective lycopene, tomato purée is lower in salt and sugar.
 You’ll be adding all the flavour with a third less calories and what’s more one tablespoon counts as one of your portions of fruit and veg.

-Budget Tip – this recipe is perfect for raiding the fridge so grab the opportunity to use up any leftover veggies.
+Budget Tip – this recipe is perfect for raiding the fridge, so grab the opportunity to use up any leftover veggies.

 Lentils are a great source of the mineral iron.
-This is important for school-age children, because it helps energise their brains and improves concentration and alertness.
-Combining iron-rich ingredients, such as the lentils, with vitamin-C rich foods like the peppers optimises our body’s absorption of this valuable mineral.
+This is important for school-age children because it helps energise their brains and improves concentration and alertness.
+Combining iron-rich ingredients, such as the lentils, with vitamin-C rich foods like the peppers, optimises our body’s absorption of this valuable mineral.

 The spicy sauce in this recipe helps disguise the fishy flavour of the salmon.
 Add the spices according to your family’s taste preferences.

 Healthy swap – swap the white breadcrumbs for wholemeal.
-That way you’ll be improving the fullness factor of this meal thanks to extra fibre plus wholemeal bread is richer in energising B vitamins.
+That way you’ll be improving the fullness factor of this meal thanks to extra fibre, plus wholemeal bread is richer in energising B vitamins.

 This bolognese packs in the veggies, which means the meat goes further – allowing you to buy less but better quality.
 For fussy eaters, sneak in the veg by blending to a smooth sauce before adding the meat.